Conversion of Paul the Apostle: Acts of the Apostles

 Acts' second telling of Paul's conversion occurs in a speech Paul gives when he is arrested in Jerusalem.
-Paul addresses the crowd and tells them of his conversion, with a description essentially the same as that in Acts 9, but with slight differences.
-For example, Acts 9:7 notes that Paul's companions did not see who he was speaking to, while Acts 22:9 indicates that they did share in seeing the light (see also Differences between the accounts, below).
+Paul addresses the crowd and tells them a different description of his conversion.
 The speech is clearly tailored for its Jewish audience, with stress being placed in Acts 22:12 on Ananias's good reputation among Jews in Damascus, rather than on his Christianity.

 Acts' third discussion of Paul's conversion occurs when Paul addresses King Agrippa, defending himself against the accusations of antinomianism that have been made against him.
 This account is briefer than the others.
 The speech here is again tailored for its audience, emphasizing what a Roman ruler would understand: the need to obey a heavenly vision, and reassuring Agrippa that Christians were not a secret society.

 Differences between the accounts

-A contradiction in the details of the account of Paul's revelatory vision given in Acts has been the subject of some debate.
-Whereas states that Paul's travelling companions heard the voice, states that they did not.
-Traditional readings and modern biblical scholarship both see a discrepancy between these passages, but some modern conservative evangelical commentators argue that the discrepancy can be explained.
+While states that Paul's travelling companions heard a voice and did not see, states that they did not hear the voice but saw the light.
+Traditional readings and modern biblical scholarship both see a discrepancy between these passages, which has been the subject of some debate; Craig Keener notes that ancient historians would not have trifled over differences in minor details, with the point being selective revelation.
+Some modern conservative evangelical commentators argue that the discrepancy can be explained.
 Richard Longenecker argues that first century readers might have understood the two passages to mean that everybody heard the sound of the voice, but "only Paul understood the articulated words".